usgs/groundmotion-processing/docs/getting-started/running.md

 There are two main ways to run the code:

-* Use the provided `gmprocess` Python command line program, or
+* Use the provided `gmprocess` command line program, or
 * Use the provided API in your own Python scripts.

 The `gmprocess` script targets typical use cases and users who